Celebrating National Telephone Day: From Rotary Phones to Cell Phones and Beyond

 In 1961, direct long-distance calls became available nationwide.
 This meant an operator was no longer needed to call long distance.

-Another design upgrade happened in 1963.
+Another design upgrade came in 1963.
 The first push-button telephone was developed, allowing for Touch-Tone dialing.
 Two years later, phone design got even more streamlined with the classic Trimline telephone model.
 Changes were also made to improve consumer safety and convenience.
-In 1968, the first 911 call was made.
-During the 1970s, party lines began to be phased out for single lines per household.
+In 1968, the first 911 call was made in Alabama.
+The introduction of 911 enabled callers to rely on a single, three-digit number for any type of emergency, rather than having to memorize different local phone numbers for police, fire and hospitals.

 1980-1999

-During the 1980s, telephone calls were becoming wireless.
+The 1980s introduced wireless calling.
 First, cordless phones freed callers from being connected to the wall when using their landlines.
 Cellular phone technology was also being developed.
-In 1984, the first commercially available mobile phone became available.
-It cost $4,000, weighed 1.75 pounds, and had 30 minutes of talk time.

 Public payphones peaked at 2.6 million during the mid-1990s at the tipping point when cell phones were starting to gain traction.
 In 1995, the U.S. had 33.8 million cell phone subscribers, and text messaging was possible by hitting each number multiple times to get the right letter, a method called T9.
 Cell phones continued to get smaller and lighter, and in 1996, flip phones like the Motorola StarTAC were popular.